TedMcManus/Grid_Synth/README.md

 (8 and 9 in 24-TET).

 In the case that our number can be factored into 3 distinct primes, we use the "meta-heuristic" to pick which factors to consider.
 The easiest example is N=30 (30=2X3X5).
-The process is like this: 30->{2,3,5}->{2,3,5}->{{2,4,8},{3,6,9},{5}}.
+The process is like this: 30-(factor)->{2,3,5}-(prune)->{2,3,5}-(check powers)->{{2,4,8},{3,6,9},{5}}.
 At this point, we use the meta-heuristic to choose which of these arrays to pass to the heuristic.
-This process works pretty similarly, returning either the 2 smallest factors, the 2 largest factors, or the smallest and largest factors.
+This process works pretty similarly, returning either the 2 smallest factors, the 2 largest factors, or the smallest and largest factors, and they're labeled the same way that they are in the heuristic.

 The code then uses the two numbers that have been returned from this process to create a grid of frequency values.
 Along the right, the frequency increases in increments decided by the first factor, and as we travel up, the increments depend on the second factor.
 Every note's frequency is calculated as 2^(n/N), where N is the cardinality